Italian literature: 20th century and beyond

 Dacia Maraini is one of the most successful contemporary Italian women writers.
-Her novels focus on the condition of women in Italy and in some works she speaks to the changes women can make for themselves and for society.
+Her novels focus on the condition of women in Italy and in some works she speaks to the changes women can make for themselves and society.

 Aldo Busi is also one of the most important Italian contemporary writers.
 His extensive production of novels, essays, travel books and manuals provides a detailed account of modern society, especially the Italian one.
-He's also well known as a refined translator from English, German and ancient Italian.
+He is also well-known as a refined translator.

 Children's literature

 Italy has a long history of children's literature.
 In 1634, the Pentamerone from Italy became the first major published collection of European folk tales.
 The Pentamerone contained the first literary European version of the story of Cinderella.
 The author, Giambattista Basile, created collections of fairy tales that include the oldest recorded forms of many well-known European fairy tales.
 In the 1550s, Giovanni Francesco Straparola released The Facetious Nights of Straparola.
-Called the first European storybook to contain fairy-tales, it eventually had 75 separate stories, albeit intended for an adult audience.
+Called the first European storybook to contain fairy tales, it eventually had 75 separate stories, albeit intended for an adult audience.
 Giulio Cesare Croce also borrowed from stories children enjoyed for his books.

-In 1883, Carlo Collodi wrote The Adventures of Pinocchio, which was also the first Italian fantasy novel.
-In the same year, Emilio Salgari, the man who would become "the adventure writer par excellence for the young in Italy" published for the first time his famous Sandokan.
+In 1883, Carlo Collodi wrote The Adventures of Pinocchio, the first Italian fantasy novel.
+In the same year, Emilio Salgari, the man who would become "the adventure writer par excellence for the young in Italy" published for the first time his Sandokan.
 In the 20th century, Italian children's literature was represented by such writers as Gianni Rodari, author of Il romanzo di Cipollino, and Nicoletta Costa, creator of Julian Rabbit and Olga the Cloud.